ShivamDewangan162/tele-agent/README.md

 ## Stack
 Streamlit, Groq (Llama 3.3 70B), Python

+## Limitation
-**This is a simulation mock database instead of a live CRM, keyword-based intent detection instead of a trained classifier.
+This is a simulation mock database instead of a live CRM, keyword-based intent detection instead of a trained classifier.
 In a real deployment these would connect to actual enterprise systems (Salesforce, Zendesk, etc.).**